Sonic the Hedgehog

 Powered with incredible speed, Sonic The Hedgehog embraces his new home on Earth.
 That is, until Sonic sparks the attention of super-uncool evil genius Dr. Robotnik.
 Now it’s super-villain vs. super-sonic in an all-out race across the globe to stop Robotnik from using Sonic’s unique power for world domination.

-Despite a significant budget of $85.0M, Sonic the Hedgehog became a commercial success, earning $319.7M worldwide—a 276% return.
+Despite a considerable budget of $85.0M, Sonic the Hedgehog became a box office success, earning $319.7M worldwide—a 276% return.

 3 wins & 12 nominations